Guide · Last updated 2 June 2026

 Dolphin Watching in the Strait

-The Strait is one of the most dolphin-dense waters in the Mediterranean and Atlantic region.
-The nutrient-rich currents that run through the narrow channel support huge fish populations, which in turn bring the dolphins.
-A one-hour boat trip in April or May gives you a very strong chance of close-up encounters.
+The Strait is one of the most dolphin-dense stretches of water in the region.
+The nutrient-rich currents that run through the narrow channel support huge fish populations, which in turn bring the dolphins year-round.
+A boat trip in April or May gives you a very strong chance of close-up encounters.

 Gibraltar Bay Swimming

-The sea temperature in April is around 17-18 degrees Celsius.
-Cold for casual swimmers but absolutely fine for those who are used to it.
-Sandy Bay on the eastern side of the Rock is one of the nicest spots, or Catalan Bay if you want a beach with more of a village atmosphere around it.
+The sea is cool in April but perfectly swimmable for those who do not mind the Atlantic chill.
+Sandy Bay on the eastern side of the Rock is one of the nicest spots, or Catalan Bay if you want a beach with more of a village atmosphere.
+La Mamela restaurant sits right at Catalan Bay at 1 Sir Herbert Miles Road if you want fresh fish and paella after a swim.

 Easter Week and Semana Santa